Resources

 3D Tiles 1.1: What's New for Surveyors

-3D Tiles 1.1 ratified in 2023.
-Implicit tiling, metadata, multiple content per tile — what changed and what surveyors should care about.
+3D Tiles 1.1 was ratified by the OGC in 2023.
+Implicit tiling, metadata, and multi-content tiles explained — and what surveyors actually need to care about.

 May 18, 2026